Income Based Repayment: Your Questions Answered

 However, what if it doesn’t go as planned?

-For example, let’s say you get married and your spouse has a good salary with no student debt.
+For example, let’s say you get married and your spouse has a high discretionary income with no student debt.

-In this scenario, you may no longer benefit from income-based repayment because of the increased monthly payment triggered by the additional income.
+In this scenario, you may no longer benefit from income driven repayment because of the increased loan payments triggered by the additional income.

-If you are saving for the tax and this happens to you, then you can simply modify your approach and pay off your loans from now on.
+If you are saving for the tax and this happens to you, then you can simply modify your approach and pay off your loans.
 You can take all the money from your tax savings account and use it to make a large prepayment on your loans instead.

-Recertification: The biggest mistake people make is not recertifying their income once a year.
-If you don’t recertify your income annually, you will be kicked off of the income-based repayment plan.
+The biggest mistake people make is not recertifying.
+If you don’t do this, you will be kicked off of the income driven repayment plan.
 When this happens, the interest you deferred is “capitalized”.
-In short, the interest you had deferred will now be charged interest as well.
-Not good.
+In short, the interest you had deferred will now be charged interest as well and your tax bill at the end will increase.

 Also, there are three primary assumptions that go into projecting your tax liability: